Identity & Access Management · Head-to-Head

 Pros

-- +Free tier for up to 10 users — excellent for small teams and startups
+- +Free for up to 10 users with most features enabled

 Cons